 Tax: Tax is subject to change that could affect your investment in the future.
 In some cases, you may incur income tax on your proceeds when you sell rather than capital gains tax.

-Market Timing: As ETFs trade continuously during exchange opening hours there is a risk that ETF transactions are executed outside of the normal market hours of the underlying fund constituents.
+Market timing: As ETFs trade continuously during exchange opening hours there is a risk that ETF transactions are executed outside of the normal market hours of the underlying fund constituents.
 This could affect the performance of the ETF relative to the index constituents.

 Liquidity: Some ETFs or their underlying fund constituents might be traded with limited volumes.
 There is a risk that transactions to buy or sell such securities might have a negative impact on their prices.
 In addition, a lack of liquidity can lead to a delay in the execution of transactions or may limit the extent to which a transaction can be executed.
 ETF trading may also be suspended due to the closure of the underlying market or due to the fund winding down.

 For investing in capital markets, different financial services are available in the market.
-All of them are subject to of certain risks and conflicts of interest.
+All of them are subject to certain risks and conflicts of interest.

 Investment advice: Investment advice is a personal recommendation that attempts to assist an investor regarding particular financial products and investment strategies.
 However, the adviser does not have ultimate discretion to execute the transactions.
 Some advisors are not fully independent and offer only restricted advice.
 This is where they advise on only a small portion of the total available market.

-Discretionary investment management: An investment manager has discretion over both asset allocation and individual security selection in relation to the assets held in the client’s portfolio.
+Investment management: An investment manager has discretion over both asset allocation and individual security selection in relation to the assets held in the client’s portfolio.
 Before providing the investment management services, the investment manager must assess the client’s individual risk preferences as well as personal and financial circumstances.
 The investment manager shall act in the client’s best interest.
 However, the investment manager may make misguided investment decisions or even behave fraudulently.